-Leiden malaria research activities between 1982-2021 (Leiden University Medical Center, LUMC, The Netherlands)
+Leiden malaria research activities between 1982-2023 (Leiden University Medical Center, LUMC, The Netherlands)

 – Former colleagues Leiden malaria research group (1990-2020)

-(current colleagues 2020/2021 – Dr. Blandine Franke-Fayard, Dr. Shahid M. Khan†, Dr. Catherin Marin-Mogollon, Dr. Surendra K. Kolli, Ing.
+(current colleagues 2020-2023 – Dr. Blandine Franke-Fayard, Dr. Gopal (R.A.).
+Murugan, Dr. Shahid M. Khan†, Dr. Catherin Marin-Mogollon, Dr. Surendra K. Kolli, Ing.
 Jai Ramesar, Ing.
 Hans Kroeze, Ing.
 Severine Chevalley-Maurel , Ing.
 Fiona J.A.
-Geurten).
+Geurten, Ing.
+S. Bezemer).

 1976-1982: Leiden University, The Netherlands

-The undergraduate/graduate studies were performed at the Faculty of Science (Biology) of the Leiden University, The Netherlands.
+Undergraduate/graduate studies were performed at the Faculty of Science (Biology) of the Leiden University, The Netherlands.
 Graduate research involved studies on the ecology and host-seeking behavior of parasitic wasps, ecology of bird populations (relationships between bird species diversity and forest management) and cell-biology of malaria parasites (genetic and environmental factors underlying sexual differentiation).

 1983-1986: Leiden University / Utrecht University, The Netherlands

-The PhD studies (cum Laude), funded by the Netherlands Organization for Scientific Research (NWO), were carried out jointly between the Utrecht University and the Leiden University (thesis title: ‘DNA synthesis in malaria parasites’).
+PhD studies (cum Laude), funded by the Netherlands Organization for Scientific Research (NWO), were carried out jointly between the Utrecht University and the Leiden University (thesis title: ‘DNA synthesis in malaria parasites’).
 These PhD studies involved the development of technologies for use of the rodent model of malaria Plasmodium berghei to investigate sexual differentiation and DNA replication in malaria parasites.
 For example, technologies for in vitro cultivation of blood stages and sexual stages of the parasite (in collaboration with Dr. B. Mons).
 These technologies have significantly increased the relevance of P. berghei as a model for human malaria and improved the understanding of the biology of malaria parasites at the cellular and molecular level; for example, novel insights into DNA-replication processes during parasite sexual development.
 Technologies were developed that allowed the first identification, separation and characterization of chromosomes of rodent malaria parasites.

-1986-2005: Leiden University / Leiden University Medical Center, The Netherlands
+1986-2008: Leiden University / Leiden University Medical Center, The Netherlands

-2005-2021: Leiden University / Leiden University Medical Center, The Netherlands
+2008-2023: Leiden University / Leiden University Medical Center, The Netherlands

-For preclinical evaluation of novel vaccine candidates, the optimized rodent malaria models are used, followed by the translation into human malaria vaccines and clinical evaluation (for example, viral-vectored and mRNA vaccines targeting pre-erythrocytic stages of the human parasite; in collaboration with different international research groups, for example at the Jenner Institute, Oxford).
-This research is based on the generation of a variety of gene-deletion and transgenic parasites, expressing reporter proteins (such as fluorescent, bioluminescent and OVA proteins), which have proven to be valuable tools in dissecting parasite biology and screening for vaccine candidate antigens.
-These genetically modified, transgenic parasites are shared by many different labs worldwide; in 2018 more than 170 transgene expressing parasites have been distributed by the Leiden malaria group to more than 50 scientific groups across the world.
+For preclinical evaluation of novel vaccine candidates, the optimized rodent malaria models are used, followed by the translation into human malaria vaccines and clinical evaluation.
+For example, viral-vectored and mRNA vaccines targeting pre-erythrocytic stages of the human parasite in collaboration with different international research groups (Jenner Institute, Oxford, UK and NIH, USA).
+This research is based on the generation and use of a variety of gene-deletion and transgenic parasites, expressing reporter proteins (such as fluorescent, bioluminescent and OVA proteins) and transgenic rodent malaria parasites expressing human malaria antigens, which have proven to be valuable tools in dissecting parasite biology and screening for vaccine candidate antigens.
+These genetically modified, transgenic parasites developed in Leiden are shared with many different labs worldwide; in 2018 more than 170 transgene expressing parasites have been distributed by the Leiden malaria group to more than 50 scientific groups across the world.
 In addition, CRISPR-Cas9 genetic modification of the human malaria parasite P. falciparum has been optimized for the creation of mutant (gene-deletion and gene-insertion) parasite lines, free of selectable marker genes encoding drug-resistance proteins.